nirv-ptel/yewProject/README.md

 Angular: 16.1.0

 ## Development server
-first of 'npm install' command run then 'ng s' for run this project
+first of 'npm install' command run <br>
+then 'ng s' for run this project